tracy-o/learning-day/docs/debugging-testing/testing-best-practices.md

 # Best Practices in Elixir testing.
 ### General rules
 ```
-1. Every test file should try to be configured as async: true
+1. Every test file should try to be configured as async: true where possible
 2. Use Mox to mock external or extraneous services.
 3. Use start_supervised to start unique GenServers or other required async processes in the setup block of that test.
 4. GenServers/Supervisors need to be made configurable on startup.
 ```

 ### Blocking expectations
 Testing code ran in different processes can result in race conditions.
 These can be difficult to test.
 You have a couple of options.